margo/specification/system-design/specification/margo-devices/device-requirements.md

 If a device vendor chooses a deployment approach that does not interact with the Kubernetes API, the list of Kuberentes APIs available in the cluster MUST be provided out-of-band.
 This is supported by a variety of tooling such as the Helm GO SDK, `helm template` command, Kustomization, and ArgoCD.

-## Standalone Device Role Details
+## Compose enabled device requirements

-Devices filling the standalone device role MUST provide the following additional components:
+Devices supporting the compose deployment type, MUST provide the following additional components:

+- Capabilities for deploying Compose applications
+    - described via the `supportedDeploymentTypes`:`compose`
 - Compose compliant software as the orchestration platform
-- Capabilities for deploying Compose applications

 ## Future Requirements